 Step 1: Complete the appropriate application found on the Registrar’s Office website.

-Step 2: Complete the CBA Readmission Application and provide your transcripts and personal statement to BA2, room 101.
+Step 2: Complete the College of Business Readmission Application and provide your transcripts and personal statement to firstname.lastname@example.org .

 Meeting minimum criteria does not guarantee readmission.
-Readmission decisions are posted the Friday after the last day of classes for the term the application was submitted.
+Readmission decisions are posted the Friday after the last day of classes during the term the application was submitted.

 A student readmitted following Disqualification who fails to achieve a minimum 2.0 UCF GPA is permanently excluded from the University.
 Students are not eligible for readmission after Exclusion.
 Students who have been excluded will not be considered for readmission, and may not appeal any failure to be readmitted following Exclusion.